Sharykhin/auto-jg/README.md

 Change build.xml,phpcs.xml,phpmd.xml for your project structure.
-Make codecept.phar global (move it to /urs/local/bin/codeception)
+You can make codecept.phar global (move it to /urs/local/bin/codeception)

     mv codecept.phar /usr/local/bin/codeception

-Make phpDocumentator global
+You can make phpDocumentator global

     mv phpDocumentor.phar /usr/bin/phpdoc

 If you don't want to make its global, so, please, rename all codeception into php codecept.phar and phpdoc into php phpDocumentor.phar